mseminatore/TeslaJS/CONDUCT.md

 Our open source community strives to:

-* **Be friendly and patient.** Remember you might not be communicating in someone else's primary spoken or programming language, and others may not have your level of understanding.
+* **Be friendly and patient:** Remember you might not be communicating in someone else's primary spoken or programming language, and others may not have your level of understanding.

 * **Be welcoming:** We strive to be a community that welcomes and supports people of all